mspncp/gosu-wiki/Ruby Packaging on Windows.md

     ENV['PATH'] = File.join(GAMEROOT,"lib") + ";" + ENV['PATH']

 If you have any trouble, feel free to ask on the Gosu boards.
-Ocra is still a project in development and everybody can benefit from sharing your experience.

-If you run into problems with bundling fmod.dll, [please see this thread](http://www.libgosu.org/cgi-bin/mwf/topic_show.pl?tid=426).